-If you would like to schedule a free, no-obligation consultation at our Solana Beach personal injury law firm, please contact our 24/7 legal team by calling (858) 283-5917 or emailing [email protected].
+To schedule a free consultation at our Beverly Hills personal injury law firm, please contact us by calling (310) 919-5962 or emailing [email protected].

 This is an important consideration a Beverly Hills dog bite attorney will take into account when determining liability after a dog bite.
 Provocation can be interpreted in many ways.
 Some examples of provocation are straightforward, such as poking or teasing a dog, or even taunting it from behind a fence.

 The above examples of dog taunting are all valid behaviors that are intended to deliberately provoke a dog.
 However, there are many actions that can provoke a dog into biting, which are not as obvious as the above examples.

 In general, any actions that make a dog behave aggressively may qualify as acts of provocation.
 The role of provocation is very important because if it can be proven that you provoked a dog into attacking you, it is not likely that you will qualify for any compensation, even if you did suffer serious injuries.
 Furthermore, the dog owner will not be subject to liability.

 If you suffered a dog bite injury and wish to file a claim for the recovery of damages, you must prove that the dog that bit you was not provoked.
 Please read below as we will discuss the standard of negligence as it applies to dog bites.

 California is a strict liability state when it comes to dog bites.
 In other words, dog owners cannot avoid responsibility if their dog bites someone, whether they knew or should have known that their dog was capable of aggressive behavior in the first place.
 Furthermore, according to strict liability, dog owners are held responsible for any losses resulting from their dog biting someone, whether the dog in question had previously bitten someone or not.